noahbenson/jekyll-now/_posts/2018-05-14-HCP-Retinotopy.md

 ## Resources

-The full HCP 7T Retinotopy Dataset, including all pRF solutions for all 181 subjects, can be found [here](https://osf.io/bw9ec).
+**The full HCP 7T Retinotopy Dataset, including all pRF solutions for all 181 subjects, can be found [here](https://osf.io/bw9ec).**

-The retinotopy atlas is included in the [neuropythy](https://github.com/noahbenson/neuropythy) library, which is publicly available on github.
+The retinotopic atlas is included in the [neuropythy](https://github.com/noahbenson/neuropythy) library, which is publicly available on github.
 The raw data files that describe the atlas (stored in FreeSurfer's MGH/MGZ format) can be found in the